NagaSureshDD/Terraform/README.md

 # Terraform
-Will cover all the topics in this Repositary with simple explanations for better understandig of Concepts
+Will cover all of Concepts in Terraform in this Repositary with simple explanations for better understanding.

+To make it simple let's divide the concepts into blocks and learn quickly.
+Terraform can be explained as API as a Code or infrastructure as a Code Devops tool used to Automate Infrastructure.